markcgarcia/gesture-classifier/README.md

 ### v0.1.0
 Working version of one-node gesture classifier.
 Classifier outputs are printed out on the terminal after a one second sample is taken.
 Must restart the serial monitor in order to run the classifier again.

-### v0.1.1 (Finished, unmerged)
+### v0.1.1
 One-node gesture classifier with extra improvements.
 Classifier is now triggered by a switch instead of having to restart the serial monitor.
 Additionally, the onboard LED now has the capability to display color codes according to classifier output.

-### v1.0.0 (Planned)
+### v1.0.0 (Current)
 Two-node gesture classifier, which is wirelessly connected by ESP-NOW protocol.
 Has different gestures compared to the original classifier, allowing for 12 axes of sensor data instead of the original 6.
+Includes button control and LED indicator lights (features from last release).

 ### v1.1.0 (Planned)
 Added BLE GATT phone connectivity to display sensor outputs.